richmass1/cse15l-lab-reports/markdown.md

 * additional
 1. text
 2. for reference.
+3. line 3
 ---
-`This is where you put a line of code.`
+`This is where you put a single line of code.`

 ```
-This is where you put
+This is where you can put
 multiple lines
 of code.
 ```